patthoege/brain-flip/README.md

 - Snappy Theme Blurb: Discover a short and captivating description of the site's theme.
 - Simple Game Rules: Read a brief and straightforward explanation of the game rule.
 - Click Interaction: Play the game with easy-click interactions, including the ability to toggle cards and enjoy exciting sound effects.
-- Soundtrack: Experience an exhilarating background music track that intensifies as the game progresses, creating an immersive atmosphere.
 - Elapsed Time: Monitor the time that has passed while playing the game.
 - Move Counter: Keep track of the number of clicks you perform with a move counter.
 - Game Restart: Restart the game without the need to reload the page.